 Update clause 11.23.4 as follows:

-11.23.4 Interworking procedures: IEEE 802.21 MIH support
+11.23.4 Interworking procedures: IEEE 802.21 MIS support

+IEEE Std 802.21-2017, “Media Independent Services Framework”, enables the optimization of services when performed between heterogeneous IEEE 802 networks.
+IEEE Std 802.21.1-2017, “Media Independent Services”, defines a handover service, which is used in conjunction with IEEE 802.21-2017.

-IEEE Std 802.21-2008, the “MIH standard,” supports handovers across heterogeneous networks.
-STAs with dot11InterworkingServiceActivated equal to true and dot11GasAdvertisementId equal to MIH Information Service (see Table 9-230 (Advertisement protocol ID definitions)) shall support the transmission and reception of IEEE 802.21 MIIS queries for STAs in all states.
+STAs with dot11InterworkingServiceActivated equal to true and dot11GasAdvertisementId equal to MIS Information Service (see Table 9-230 (Advertisement protocol ID definitions)) shall support the transmission and reception of IEEE 802.21 MIIS queries for STAs in all states.
 STAs with

-dot11InterworkingServiceActivated equal to true and dot11GasAdvertisementId equal to MIH Command and Event Services Capability Discovery (see Table 9-230 (Advertisement protocol ID definitions)) shall provide support for IEEE 802.21 MICS/MIES capability discovery for non-AP STAs in all states.
+dot11InterworkingServiceActivated equal to true and dot11GasAdvertisementId equal to MIS Command and Event Services Capability Discovery (see Table 9-230 (Advertisement protocol ID definitions)) shall provide support for IEEE 802.21 MICS/MIES capability discovery for non-AP STAs in all states.

-Additionally, support for IEEE 802.21 MIIS query and IEEE 802.21 MICS/MIES capability discovery to non-AP STA’s in the associated state is provided by the STA forwarding IP datagrams destined for the MIH point of service to the IEEE 802.21 MIIS server.
+Additionally, support for IEEE 802.21 MIIS query and IEEE 802.21 MICS/MIES capability discovery to non-AP STA’s in the associated state is provided by the STA forwarding IP datagrams destined for the MIS point of service to the IEEE 802.21 MIIS server.

-A non-AP STA discovers support for these services by receiving Beacon or Probe Response frames with an Advertisement Protocol element having Advertisement Protocol ID(s) for MIH Information Service and/or IEEE 802.21 MICS/MIES capability discovery.
+A non-AP STA discovers support for these services by receiving Beacon or Probe Response frames with an Advertisement Protocol element having Advertisement Protocol ID(s) for MIS Information Service and/or IEEE 802.21 MICS/MIES capability discovery.

-A non-AP STA forms an IEEE 802.21 IS query by creating its query request according to the procedures defined in IEEE Std 802.21-2008 and formatting that request into an IEEE 802.21 MIH protocol frame as defined in 8.4 of IEEE Std 802.21-2008.
-The non-AP STA, using the procedures in 11.23.3.2 (GAS Protocol), posts the query to an IEEE 802.21 IS server by transmitting the MIH formatted frame in the Query Request field of a GAS Initial Request frame.
-The Advertisement Protocol ID field in the GAS Initial Request frame is set to the value of IEEE 802.21 MIH Information Service (Table 9-230 (Advertisement protocol ID definitions)).
+A non-AP STA forms an IEEE 802.21 information service query by creating its query request according to the procedures defined in IEEE Std 802.21-2017 and formatting that request into an IEEE 802.21 MIS protocol frame as defined in 8.4 of IEEE Std 802.21-2017.
+The non-AP STA, using the procedures in 11.23.3.2 (GAS Protocol), posts the query to an IEEE 802.21 information service server by transmitting the MIS formatted frame in the Query Request field of a GAS Initial Request frame.
+The Advertisement Protocol ID field in the GAS Initial Request frame is set to the value of IEEE 802.21 MIS Information Service (Table 9-230 (Advertisement protocol ID definitions)).

 Non-AP STAs in the unauthenticated or unassociated or associated states can use GAS procedures to

-discover MIH Command and Event Services Capability as specified in Table 9-230 (Advertisement protocol ID definitions).
+discover MIS Command and Event Services Capability as specified in Table 9-230 (Advertisement protocol ID definitions).

-A non-AP STA forms an IEEE 802.21 MIH Command and Event Service discovery request by
+A non-AP STA forms an IEEE 802.21 MIS Command and Event Service discovery request by

-encapsulating an MIH_Capability_Discover request (see IEEE Std 802.21-2008) into an MIH protocol
+encapsulating an MIS_Capability_Discover request (see IEEE Std 802.21-2017) into an MIS protocol

-frame as defined in 8.4 of IEEE Std 802.21-2008.
-The non-AP STA, using the procedures in 11.23.3.2 (GAS Protocol), posts the discovery request to the network by transmitting the MIH formatted frame in the Query Request field of a GAS Initial Request frame.
-The Advertisement Protocol ID field in the GAS Initial Request frame is set to the value of MIH Command and Event Services Capability Discovery (Table 9-230 (Advertisement protocol ID definitions)).
-The method by which the AP relays the discovery request to the network is defined in IEEE Std 802.21-2008 and is outside the scope of this standard.
+frame as defined in 8.4 of IEEE Std 802.21-2017.
+The non-AP STA, using the procedures in 11.23.3.2 (GAS Protocol), posts the discovery request to the network by transmitting the MIS formatted frame in the Query Request field of a GAS Initial Request frame.
+The Advertisement Protocol ID field in the GAS Initial Request frame is set to the value of MIS Command and Event Services Capability Discovery (Table 9-230 (Advertisement protocol ID definitions)).
+The method by which the AP relays the discovery request to the network is defined in IEEE Std 802.21-2017 and is outside the scope of this standard.

-A non-AP STA retrieves the IEEE 802.21 MIH Command and Event Service discovery response according to the procedures in 11.23.3.2 (GAS Protocol).
-The discovery response is an MIH protocol frame as defined in 8.4 of IEEE Std 802.21-2008.
+A non-AP STA retrieves the IEEE 802.21 MIS Command and Event Service discovery response according to the procedures in 11.23.3.2 (GAS Protocol).
+The discovery response is an MIS protocol frame as defined in 8.4 of IEEE Std 802.21-2017.

 Page 194, Line 26